mockoon/mockoon/packages/cli/README.md

 **Extra mock directories**:

-By default, the MCP server looks for Mockoon mock files in the default desktop app storage directory (`%APPDATA%\Mockoon\storage` on Windows, `~/Library/Application Support/Mockoon/storage` on macOS, `~/.config/Mockoon/storage` on Linux).
+By default, the MCP server looks for Mockoon mock files in the default desktop app storage directory (`%APPDATA%\mockoon\storage` on Windows, `~/Library/Application Support/mockoon/storage` on macOS, `~/.config/mockoon/storage` on Linux).

 To include mock files from additional directories, set the `MOCKOON_DATA_DIRS` environment variable to a semicolon-separated list of paths in your MCP client configuration: